 When you specify the number of grommets for each edge, the system automatically calculates how far apart each grommet will be.
 The distances shown are from the center of the grommet to the center of the adjacent grommet.
 Please note that these distances are just approximations, some grommets may end up being closer or farther apart than what is indicated.

-When grommets are specified, we assume that the initial grommets will be set on the ends of the specified edge.
+When grommets are specified for the top and bottom edges, we assume that the initial grommets will be set on the ends of the specified edge.
 The centers of these end grommets are always one inch from the edge of the tarp as shown in the following image.